What You Need To Know About Barrett’s Esophagus

 What is Barrett’s Esophagus?

 Barrett’s Esophagus occurs when the normal tissue lining the esophagus is replaced with tissue similar to the lining of the intestines.
 This change is usually a result of chronic acid reflux, which damages the esophageal lining over time.
-Though Barrett’s Esophagus itself doesn’t cause symptoms, it often develops in people who have GERD.
+Though it doesn’t cause symptoms, it often develops in people with GERD.

 Types of Barrett’s Esophagus

-• Short-segment Barrett’s: Involves a small portion of the esophagus.
+• Short-segment Barrett’s Esophagus: Involves a small portion of the esophagus.

-• Long-segment Barrett’s: A larger section of the esophagus is affected, which may increase the risk of progression to esophageal cancer.
+• Long-segment Barrett’s Esophagus: A larger section of the esophagus is affected, which may increase the risk of progression to esophageal cancer.

 How Common is Barrett’s Esophagus?